nautobot/nautobot/nautobot/docs/user-guides/graphql.md

 ### Filtering Queries

 These queries are great, but they are displaying the interface attributes and device names for every device in the Nautobot inventory.
-Currently, Nautobot allows users to filter queries at the top level of the query.
+Currently, Nautobot allows users to filter queries at the first and second level of the query.
 In our previous examples, the top level would be the `devices` query.

 As an example.
 We can query devices by their site location.
 This is done by adding `(site: "<site name>")` after `devices`.
 For example: `query { devices(site: "ams") { name }}` will display all devices in the `ams` site.
 <div>